Get Out of Your Comfort Zone: Try Nonfiction

 How do you come up with a unique idea?
 Sometimes the answer is in specificity.
 There may be many books on dogs, for instance, but if your book was specifically on how dogs were domesticated (including some recent research on animal domestication) then you’d have a book that would stand out.
 Or maybe your book is on dog heroes, telling narrative nonfiction stories of specific dogs that have saved lives (this topic has been done a good bit, but it really never gets old because it combines nonfiction with storytelling as you tell the story of these animal heroes).
 Or maybe your book is about dogs in space.
 Getting more specific is often a way to come up with a unique idea in a crowded field.

-Right now, the hot thing in kid’s nonfiction is STEM (science, technology, engineering and math).
+Right now, the hot thing in kid’s nonfiction is STEAM (science, technology, engineering, arts, and math).
 Now, animal books do fall under the heading of science, but since there are so many animal books, it’s worthwhile to look at other options.
 One area where publishers often go begging is engineering.
 Engineering books can cover many different topics.
 An engineering book might basically be a collection of projects, such as learning to build a tiny town from recycled materials.
 An engineering book might be a narrative about how engineers solved a huge problem (like the story of the Big Dig in Boston).
 An engineering book might look at the life of a specific, quirky engineer (this may take some hunting since if you’re going to do a biography, you need someone who both did interesting things and was an interesting person.)

 Another STEM subject that comes up over and over on “wish lists” for publishers is earth science.
 Compared to natural science (where animal books fall), earth science books are hugely under-represented and mostly fall into a couple of subjects: water cycle, volcanoes and storms.
 The water cycle is popular because it’s relatively easy to explain and lends itself to a lot of illustrations.
 Volcanoes and storms borrow their popularity from the drama of such huge elemental forces.
 But earth science is a much larger field of study and could result in some fascinating books.
 And it’s an area that teachers and librarians turn to publishers and ask for more books.